nih-cfde/2022-content-generating-sprints/README.md

 ## Event Details

-Both sprints will last 5 days and be largely asynchronous, besides an introductory session to cover technical infrastructure and support.
-Several sessions will be run to help accommodate schedule conflicts.
-Throughout the week, co-working sessions over zoom with breakout rooms will be available where we can resolve problems and share solutions.
-A closing session will recap what work was accomplished, and goals for the next sprint.
+On Monday, 6/27, we will post materials and a video about how to import data into the portal.
+We are happy to schedule a meeting the week of 6/27 - 7/1 with anyone who is interested!
+Please reach out to <support@cfde.atlassian.net> to schedule.

+Throughout the week we will be available to answer questions over GitHub and the #content-generation-sprint slack channel.
+We’ll be most available during the hours of 9 am - 2 pm PT.
+Most work will be asynchronous, but we can schedule additional meetings if need arises.

 ## Contact